Centiq/sap-hana/deploy/v2/USAGE.md

 ### Obtaining the Code

-Before continuing you should first obtain a copy of the code, so that you can use the utiliy scripts provided.
+Before continuing you should first obtain a copy of the code, so that you can use the utility scripts provided.

 1. On the Linux command line, navigate to the directory you wish to clone the code within.
    This directory will be the parent directory of the directory containing the code.
 For example: